SEO for Shopify

 7.1 Do not post blog posts in images.

-This is 2017 and I still see this happening.
-Clients will get their in-house graphic designer to ‘do a blog post’ and rather than take the time to use the tools shopify provides, they will use what they know and create a big image with all the text.
+This is 2022 and I still see this happening.
+Clients will get their in-house graphic designer to ‘do a blog post’ and rather than take the time to use the tools Shopify provides, they will use what they know and create a big image with all the text.

 Not only is this a bad experience for the readers, especially those on smaller screens but you’re hiding all that juicy content in an image that search engines are still learning to process.